tomgxz/Kraken/REPORT.md

     return redirect(url_for("site_create_options_2"))
   ```

   The next page is the typeface selection system.
-This one is much simpler, and only requires event listeners for each typeface to set the active group.
-Inside each group, there is a hidden input element that will be assigned the `new_site_font_face_list_active` name if active, or the `new_site_font_face_list_inactive` name if inactive.
-This means that the backend only has to query the active name to find the selected group.
+This one is much simpler and only requires event listeners for each typeface to set the active group.
+Inside each group, a hidden input element will be assigned the `new_site_font_face_list_active` name if active or the `new_site_font_face_list_inactive` name if inactive.
+This means the back-end only has to query the active name to find the selected group.
 The JavaScript ensures that only one input can have the active name.

   <img alt="Create A New Site - Page 3 - Typeface selection" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/4.5_newsite_page3_nojs.png?raw=true" width="500"/>

-  The template makes use of a Jinja list of all fonts, where the two trailing booleans state whether the font has a googlefonts api link.
-The code iterates through each element, creating a new form entry for each, which has the header font, paragraph font, and google api imports for each font, if required (`<link href="https://fonts.googleapis.com/css2?family={{headerFont}}&display=swap" rel="stylesheet">`).
+  The template uses a Jinja list of all fonts, where the two trailing booleans state whether the font has a GoogleFonts API link.
+The code iterates through each element, creating a new form entry for each, which has the header font, paragraph font, and Google API imports for each font, if required (`<link href="https://fonts.googleapis.com/css2?family={{headerFont}}&display=swap" rel="stylesheet">`).
 It also sets the first entry as the active one.

 ##### /templates/site-create-options-2.html
   ```jinja